elcagrace/website/content/pages/about.md

 # Welcome Statement (1/2)

 Welcome to Grace Lutheran.
 This is Christ's Church.
 There is a place for you here.
-We are the church that shares a living, daring confidence in God's grace.
+We are a congregation that shares and lives in God's grace.
-This faith comes through the good news of Jesus Christ and gives us the freedom and the courage to wonder, discover and boldly participate in what God is up to in the world.
+This grace gives us the freedom and the courage to wonder, discover and participate in God's work in the world.
 Liberated by our faith, we embrace you as a whole person—questions, complexities and all.
 Join us as we do God's work in Christ's name for the life of the world.